ForsakenHarmony/wasm-bindgen-webpack-plugin/README.md

 2. **"wasm-bindgen: command not found"**: Install wasm-bindgen-cli with `cargo install wasm-bindgen-cli`
 3. **"target 'wasm32-unknown-unknown' not installed"**: Run `rustup target add wasm32-unknown-unknown`
 4. **"wasm-opt: command not found"**: Install binaryen (`brew install binaryen` on macOS) or set `optimizeWebassembly: false` in your config
+5. **TypeScript errors on first build** (e.g., "Property 'add' does not exist"): This happens when TypeScript tries to type-check before Rust compilation generates the types.
+Use `ForkTsCheckerWebpackPlugin` as described in the [TypeScript Support](#handling-typescript-compilation-timing) section

 ### Performance Tips